 - 3: login file with user and password.
 This option is not recommended.

 In the login file, the credentials must be stored for the following cases:

 - If encrypted passwords/Oracle Wallets are used, only the name of the wallet must be in the first line.
 Example: @mywallet01

 - If you work with username and unencrypted password (not recommended), the first line must contain username and password.
 Possible separators: space or #####.
 Example: myuser01#####mypassword1

 To create the user that will access the databases, the M42_AddOracleDBUser.sql script must be run once on the corresponding databases.

 The grant script must be run as SYSDBA (or similar role) with the right to create users.

 @M42_AddOracleDBUser.sql <user> <password> <tablespace> <ORACLE_SID>

-For Oracle databases with pluggable databases (PDB), the grant script must be executed in CDB$ROOT and in all PDBs.
+For Oracle databases with pluggable databases (PDB), the grant script must be executed in CDB$ROOT .
+In this way, the user will be created automatically both in the CDB$ROOT and in all for this CDB generated PDBs.